 - Rightsizing our income is all about balance.
 Which would you rather be?
 A) A person who makes a good amount of money from work he/she enjoys and then shares it with those they love, along with plenty of downtime to relax, enjoy or create.
 Or, B) a person who make an enormous amount of money at a job that is highly stressful and requires long and grueling hours so that that there is little time to spend with those he/she loves and even less time to relax, enjoy or create.
 Of course, the choice isn’t usually that obvious and is seldom either/or.
 But my point is that everything comes at a responsibility or cost—be it time, energy or spiritual coin.
 We alone decide what works for us; and when we find a method that makes our heart sing and allows us to sleep well at night—then chances are good we have rightsized our income stream.

 Keep in mind that rightsizing is finding a lifestyle that brings you the greatest amount of peace and happiness.
 What works for me might not work for anyone else.
-But in order to get clear each of us must spend time and reflection discovering it for ourselves—and then implementing it in our day-to-day life.
+But in order for it to succeed, each of us must spend time and reflection discovering it for ourselves—and then implementing it in our day-to-day life.
 While I believe my guidelines to be universal, there’s a chance that they barely touch on what needs to happen in your life to live your peaceful and happy existence.
 Beginning the conversation about what is important to you, what brings you joy, what stresses you out and what gives your life purpose, freedom and meaning, will all help point the way to rightsizing your finances.
 Is it worth it?
 Trust me—this is an investment that will prove worthy of your time.